aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 In this example, we see that the estimation of rows to be examined is very high and we can also see the absence of key for this.

-*To learn more about EXPLAIN plan outputs you can refer to* *link* (https://dev.mysql.com/doc/refman/5.7/en/explain-output.html)*.*
+*To learn more about EXPLAIN plan outputs you can refer to [link](https://dev.mysql.com/doc/refman/5.7/en/explain-output.html)*.*

-*Hint:* you can also use *explain format=json (https://dev.mysql.com/doc/refman/5.7/en/explain-output.html)* if you are interested in understanding how subqueries are materialized.
+*Hint:* you can also use [explain format=json](https://dev.mysql.com/doc/refman/5.7/en/explain-output.html)* if you are interested in understanding how subqueries are materialized.

 Our earlier investigations says that query[5] is slow and P.I also suggested this query was one of the top consumers of resources.
 Let’s take a look at where this query is spending its time.
-In order to indentify that we can make use of PROFILE (https://dev.mysql.com/doc/refman/5.7/en/show-profile.html).
+In order to indentify that we can make use of [PROFILE](https://dev.mysql.com/doc/refman/5.7/en/show-profile.html).

 ### PROFILE

-The SHOW [PROFILE!](https://dev.mysql.com/doc/refman/5.7/en/show-profile.html) and [SHOW PROFILES!](https://dev.mysql.com/doc/refman/5.7/en/show-profiles.html) commands display profiling information that indicates resource usage for statements executed during the course of the current session.
+The SHOW [PROFILE](https://dev.mysql.com/doc/refman/5.7/en/show-profile.html) and [SHOW PROFILES](https://dev.mysql.com/doc/refman/5.7/en/show-profiles.html) commands display profiling information that indicates resource usage for statements executed during the course of the current session.
 Even though this can be obtained using performance schema this is widely used due to ease of use.

 In order to perform profiling for the *[Q5]*, please run the below.